My wife and I are self-proclaimed movie buffs, we just love going to the movies.

 - Avoid reservation sites: When you buy your tickets online a lot of the time you'll have to pay an extra .50 to $1.50 per ticket.
 Buy your tickets at the theater to avoid the fees.

 - Join a movie-watchers loyalty club: Many movie chains offer loyalty programs where you get free refreshments and movie tickets once you've accumulated enough points.
 If you go to the movies often, it may be worth it to join.
+Our local theater has a rewards program that gives us $5 tickets on Tuesdays, as well as free popcorn to boot!

 - Go to a drive-in movie: Go to a drive in movie with friends and see a double-feature!
 Not only will you get to see more movies for your dollar, but the prices are almost always cheaper to begin with!
 Its a fun experience to go to a drive-in and is a good value for your dollar!
 Also, its easier to bring your own refreshments!